sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-setup/ai-core-aiapi-clientsdk-setup.md

 !![notebook](img/jupyter/notebook.png)

-This will automatically open a page in your default browser.
+This will automatically open a webpage in your default browser.

 [DONE]